colbisaurusrex/graphql_course/README.md

 express-graphql also ensures you co-locate your types and resolvers.
 Apollo insists you separate those.

-It's worth nothing that apollo is not a bad tool and it is valid to use it.
+It's worth noting that apollo is not a bad tool and it is valid to use it.